 Thankfully, when Rona glanced back at Oliver, he just smiled, if awkwardly.
 "Oh sorry," he said, "I'm talking to Penny."

 "Whoops!
 Silly me," Rona exclaimed, as if it had not already been obvious.
 She cleared her throat.
 "Well, you two... talk.
 I'm going to have fun with Musings of a Half-Breed.
 Thrilling night and everything.
 Mintin's about to discover his biological father, and I need to know what happens."
 She patted the cover of her book in the most purposeful way possible.

 Oliver stared at her as if she sounded like a complete loon, which she did, but she didn't care much at the moment.
 She just hoped he would let her go without question.

 "O...kay then," he finally said, giving her a wave.

 Rona spun around as quickly as she could, leaving for the Ravenclaw tower, breathing easy only when they were out of sight.

 Close calls were not to be taken for granted.

-As soon as she arrived in the common room, she curled up on her favorite seat to finish the last chapter of her book.
+As soon as she arrived in the common room, she curled up on her a seat to finish the last chapter of her book.
 Though she fumbled through her excuse to Oliver, it didn't make it any less true.
-She couldn't wait to find out the protagonist's ancestry after three hundred pages of suspense and plot twists, and she stopped reading for no one.
+She couldn't wait to find out the Mintin's ancestry after three hundred pages of suspense and plot twists.

 She did not look up until she finished the chapter, which revealed how Mintin's father died tragically in a freak baking accident.
 Penny sat across from her, hands folded in her lap.